Historypin Research:

 In the first year, the project will explore the ethical, cultural, and technical needs of small cultural memory organizations who steward the most important historical collections for diverse communities around the world.
 The project will focus on exploring affordable and sustainable digital storage and how a decentralized storage network might address particular stated needs for the tens of thousands of these organizations.
 Our goal is to design an early prototype for community-centered, non-extractive, affordable, and accessible long-term storage, using our Historypin platform as the front-end interface.

 In the second year, the team will create a prototype centered on 5 community-based archives and their digitial collections, in collaboration with invited institutional partners.
-In the third year the team will explore the possibility of scaling the project together with 3 digital networks of community-based archives.
+In the third year the team will explore the possibility of scaling the project together with 3 digital networks of community-based archives, creating and evaluating a proof-of-concept prototype that leverages the InterPlanetary File System (IPFS) internet protocol.

 Year 1 Outputs and Reports (free to download and reuse, CC-BY-SA):